Baldins/academic-kickstart/content/project/Airsim Demo/index.md

 ---
-title: AirSim Demo [UNDER CONSTRUCTION]
+title: AirSim Demo
-summary:  Integration of our neural estimator in the closed-loop flight control system of Airsim
+summary: UNDER CONSTRUCTION - Integration of our neural estimator in the closed-loop flight control system of Airsim
 date: "2018-06-28T00:00:00Z"